sinantalhakosar/realtime-basic-chart/README.md

 # Basic Chart Data Representation (Junior Level)
 In this project you will be ask to implement realtime and historical data representation using charts
 ## Things to do
 We have provided you example EMG data inside data.json.
-Basically what you need to do is implementing implementing backend and frontend.
+Basically what you need to do is implementing backend and frontend.
 You need to implement SPA, which will consist 2 buttons for showing historical or realtime line-chart and a button while representing historical chart which will request all data from server and load to the historical line-chart.
 ### Preferred tech
 - Please use Socket.io while transferring the data
 - Backend: Implement NodeJs server using ExpressJs